sanghvip/clientserversocket/README.md

 # clientserversocket
-A small client server model to demonstrate workings of socket programming in C.
+A small client server dice game to demonstrate workings of socket programming in C.

 Steps for Running the Server
 1.Compile the projectServer.c file using following command: